microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/New-MgServicePrincipal.md

     - `[Value <String>]`: Value for the key-value pair.
   - `[Type <String>]`:

+APPMANAGEMENTPOLICIES <IMicrosoftGraphAppManagementPolicy[]>: The appManagementPolicy applied to this application.
+  - `[Description <String>]`: Description for this policy.
+Required.
+  - `[DisplayName <String>]`: Display name for this policy.
+Required.
+  - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
+Always null when the object hasn't been deleted.
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
+  - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`:
+    - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
+    - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
+Always null when the object hasn't been deleted.
+  - `[IsEnabled <Boolean?>]`:
+  - `[Restrictions <IMicrosoftGraphAppManagementConfiguration>]`: appManagementConfiguration
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[KeyCredentials <IMicrosoftGraphKeyCredentialConfiguration[]>]`: Collection of keyCredential restrictions settings to be applied to an application or service principal.
+      - `[MaxLifetime <TimeSpan?>]`:
+      - `[RestrictForAppsCreatedAfterDateTime <DateTime?>]`: Timestamp when the policy is enforced for all apps created on or after the specified date.
+For existing applications, the enforcement date would be back dated.
+To apply to all applications regardless of their creation date, this property would be null.
+Nullable.
+      - `[RestrictionType <String>]`: appKeyCredentialRestrictionType
+    - `[PasswordCredentials <IMicrosoftGraphPasswordCredentialConfiguration[]>]`: Collection of password restrictions settings to be applied to an application or service principal.
+      - `[MaxLifetime <TimeSpan?>]`:
+      - `[RestrictForAppsCreatedAfterDateTime <DateTime?>]`: Enforces the policy for an app created on or after the enforcement date.
+For existing applications, the enforcement date would be back dated.
+To apply to all applications, enforcement datetime would be null.
+      - `[RestrictionType <String>]`: appCredentialRestrictionType

 APPROLEASSIGNEDTO <IMicrosoftGraphAppRoleAssignment[]>: App role assignments for this app or service, granted to users, groups, and other service principals.
 Supports $expand.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.